geunkim/didwebvh-ts/README.md

 ## Examples

-The `examples` directory contains sample code demonstrating how to use the injectable signer and verifier functionality in the `didwebvh-ts` library.
-These examples show how to:
+The `examples` directory contains sample code demonstrating how to use the library:

+- **Crypto Examples**: The `examples/crypto` directory shows how to use the injectable signer and verifier functionality in the `didwebvh-ts` library.
+These examples demonstrate how to implement custom cryptographic operations, integrate with external key management systems (KMS), use hardware security modules (HSM), and create your own signing and verification logic.
+See the [crypto examples README](./examples/crypto/README.md) for more information.
-- Implement custom cryptographic operations
-- Integrate with external key management systems (KMS)
-- Use hardware security modules (HSM)
-- Create your own signing and verification logic

-The examples directory is set up as a standalone package that can be run directly.
-See the [examples README](./examples/README.md) for instructions on how to run the examples.
+- **Resolver Examples**: The `examples/resolvers` directory contains examples of how to implement a DID resolver using the `didwebvh-ts` library with different web frameworks (Elysia, Express).
+See the [resolver examples README](./examples/resolvers/README.md) for more information.

 ## Prerequisites